AR-92/mark/docs/comprehensive_help.md

 2. 📋 Use `mark template list` to see available templates
 3. 👀 Use `mark template show <template_name>` to examine template structure
 4. ⚡ Use `mark generate <template_name> <data_file>` for automated generation
-5. 🧙 Use `mark generate --interactive` for guided generation
-6. 🎨 Use `mark template new <name> --wizard` for template creation
-7. ⚙️ Use `mark config list` to check current configuration
+5. ⚙️ Use `mark config list` to check current configuration
-8. 📦 Use `mark version` to check tool version
+6. 📦 Use `mark version` to check tool version

 The tool is designed to be completely self-documenting and predictable in behavior. 🌈